connor-kilgore/db-migrations/blog.md

 2. data is being moved or modified
 3. columns are being altered

-High-risk migrations demand careful attention, as neglecting them can lead to significant repercussions.
+High-risk migrations demand careful attention, as not being diligent can lead to significant repercussions.
 To mitigate potential issues, such migrations require thorough testing, isolation, and close monitoring.
 Risk assessment should always lean on the side of caution—once a migration is deployed, reversing it may not be an option.
 When in doubt, assume the highest possible risk.